Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Materials and Methods

 \subsection{Brain Imaging Data}

-The experiments reported in this paper rely on functional magnetic resonance data provided by the multilingual project \emph{Le Petit Prince}, in which English, French and Mandarin Chinese speakers were scanned while listening for a bit more that an hour and a half to an audiobook of The Little Prince \citep{li2022petit}.
+The experiments reported in this paper rely on functional magnetic resonance data provided by the multilingual project \textit{Le Petit Prince}, in which English, French, and Mandarin Chinese speakers were scanned while listening for a bit more that an hour and a half to an audiobook of \textit{The Little Prince} \citep{li2022petit}.
 The presentation of the audiobook was split into 9 parts of approximately equal duration, during which functional images of the full brain were acquired every 2~s.
-Following the procedure of \citet{bonnasse-gahot_fmri_2024}, after spatially normalizing these images into a common space and resampling them at 4$\times$4$\times$4mm, we average the time-series across participants (high-pass filtered with a cut-off of 128~s and standardized in each voxel), to obtain an average English subject (from 49 participants) and an average French subject (from 28 participants).
+After spatially normalizing these images into a common space and resampling them at 4$\times$4$\times$4mm, we average the time-series across participants (high-pass filtered with a cut-off of 128~s and standardized in each voxel), to obtain an average English subject (from all 49 English participants).
+The same procedure was applied for the replication experiments in the two other languages, yielding an average French subject (from all 28 French participants) and an average Chinese subject (from all 35 Chinese participants).
+These three average subjects are available at \url{https://github.com/l-bg/llms\_brain\_lateralization}.